-In fact, the new divorce law will actually take longer to complete than the current law in place now.
+In fact, the new divorce law will actually take longer to complete than the previous divorce law.

-The government has introduced a 20-week (minimum) reflection period and a further 6 week wait to end your marriage, which means in total, a no fault divorce will take around 6 months to complete.
+The government has introduced a 20-week (minimum) reflection period and a further 6 week wait to end your marriage, which means in total, a no-fault divorce will take around 6 to 7 months to complete.

-One of the key changes to the divorce law will mean that couples cannot contest a divorce, which means that a divorce will be granted by a Judge on the basis of the irretrievable breakdown of the marriage.
+Another key change to the divorce law means that a spouse cannot contest a divorce, which means that a divorce will now be granted by a Judge solely on the basis of the irretrievable breakdown of the marriage.

 Why Did The Previous Divorce Law Need To Be Changed?

-If you can’t or won’t allege fault, you can only get divorced once you’ve been separated for two years if both spouses agree to the divorce, or five years if one spouse refuses.
-Supporters of the changes argue the current system has several major flaws.
+Under the previous system if you couldn’t or wouldn’t allege fault, you could only get divorced once you’ had been separated for two years if both spouses agreed to the divorce, or five years if one spouse refused.
+Therefore supporters of the changes argued that the previous system has several major flaws.

-For example, if a couple wants a quick divorce without delay, they must agree between themselves as to who will “take the blame.”
+For example, if a couple wanted a quick divorce without delay, they had to agree between themselves as to who will “take the blame.”

-Even if it’s just a legal formality, working out who this should be and the details to present to the court can be an awkward and emotional process.
-It can even lead to resentment that spills over into the negotiations about financial settlements and childcare.
+Even though it was just a legal formality, working out who this should be and the details to present to the court could be an awkward and emotional process.
+It could even lead to resentment that spilt over into the negotiations about financial settlements and childcare.

-Many find that it simply isn’t financially viable to live as two separate households for two years before starting divorce proceedings and formally reaching a financial settlement.
+Many couples also found that it simply wasn’t financially viable to live as two separate households for at least two years before starting divorce proceedings and formally reaching a financial settlement.

-Another problem is with cases where one spouse no longer wants to be in the marriage but the other refuses to accept it is over.
+Another problem was where one spouse no longer wanted to be in the marriage but the other refused to accept it was over.

-The high bar for proving unreasonable behaviour means one spouse can often drag out the divorce until not only has the other left the marital home, but five years have passed.
+The high bar for proving unreasonable behaviour meant one spouse could often drag out the divorce process until not only had the other left the marital home, but five years had passed.

 What Happens If My Ex-Partner Doesn’t Want To Divorce?

-Currently, you would need to wait for a period of 5 years of separation to be granted a divorce if your ex-partner is unwilling to comply unless you are happy to apportion blame.
+In the past, you would need to wait for a period of 5 years of separation to be granted a divorce if your ex-partner was unwilling to comply, unless you were happy to apportion blame.

 Will No-fault Divorce Affect Financial Settlements?